PhilipVigus/bank/coachfeeddback.md

 	* Account requires you to provide an object with transaction types (i.e. deposit and withdrawl?
 (Again, is withdrawl the right word?)
 I haven’t looked at the implementation yet but that doesn’t seem right.
 		* these are Account dependencies

-        - Deposit
+* Deposit
-            - You’re doing some function definitions and arrow functions.
+	* You’re doing some function definitions and arrow functions.
 Using both in one file looks inconsistent.
 If not being defined on the top level, preferably they should be arrows.
-            - Some of the lines are too long.
+	* Some of the lines are too long.
 Your linter OK’d them?
-            - You’ve got a chunky beforeEach and an after each function here.
+	* You’ve got a chunky beforeEach and an after each function here.
 Is there no other way of doing this?
+	* fixed
-            - A deposit holds the balance?
+	* A deposit holds the balance?
-        - isValidAmount
+* isValidAmount
-            - How else has the JS ecosystem solved this problem?
+	* How else has the JS ecosystem solved this problem?
-        - Statement
+* Statement
-            - More before/after blocks I see…
+	* More before/after blocks I see…
-            - `transaction1` I never want to see an integer in a variable name
+	* `transaction1` I never want to see an integer in a variable name
-            - You’re defining transactions in unit tests for statement.
+	* You’re defining transactions in unit tests for statement.
 What’s another way of solving the need for data in a test file?
-            - Transactions need a lot of info!
+	* Transactions need a lot of info!
 Six things?
-        - withdrawl
+* withdrawl
-            - I really think this is the wrong word.
+	* I really think this is the wrong word.
-            - I didn’t notice it on deposit.
+	* I didn’t notice it on deposit.
 But I think injecting isValidAmount is taking dependency injection a little too far.
-            - Same comments about arrow functions, line length and before/after functions.
+	* Same comments about arrow functions, line length and before/after functions.

 Implementation
 OK.
 So this is a big-y.
 And I now understand your point about prototype construction in the readme.
 You’re allowing for es6 syntax so I think everything other than isValidAmount should be a class.